supreet7111999/namaste-react/lec_10/README.md

 # Creating Link (Nav)
 - never use an anchor tag , as it will make whole page to re-load.
-- will be using "Link" it just refreshes the components (i.e. single page website)
+- will be using "Link" it just refreshes the components (i.e. single page website) via client side routing .

 import {Link} from "react-router-dom"